cloudevents/sdk-csharp/docs/formatters.md

 - The `CloudEvent` accepted in `EncodeBinaryModeEventData` or `EncodeStructuredModeMessage`

-Validation should be performed using the `ValidateForConversion` method, so that an appropriate `ArgumentException` is thrown.
+Validation should be performed using the `Validation.CheckCloudEventArgument` method, so that an appropriate `ArgumentException` is thrown.

-The formatter should *not* perform validation on the `CloudEvent` accepted in `DecodeBinaryModeEventData`.
+The formatter should *not* perform validation on the `CloudEvent` accepted in `DecodeBinaryModeEventData`, beyond asserting that the argument is not null.
 This is typically called by a protocol binding which should perform validation itself later.